 In this article, we’re taking a closer look at the mind of an addict and how to recover.

 The Mind of an Addict

-There’s no secret to the fact that drug use can drastically alter the way the brain functions, right down to causing potential long-term brain damage.
-However, the way drugs affect our brain differs both from person to person, and from drug to drug.
-Addiction itself is characterized by a series of behavioral changes that are not quite so varied – these are the psychological symptoms of long-term drug use that show up when someone develops a dependence.
+There’s no secret to the fact that drug use can drastically alter how the brain functions, right down to causing potential long-term brain damage.
+However, how drugs affect our brain differs from person to person and drug to drug.
+Addiction is characterized by a series of behavioral changes that are not quite so varied – these are the psychological symptoms of long-term drug use that show up when someone develops a dependence.